coderbrent/shop-performance-demo-feature/README.md

 - It can help you shed poorly performing shops (makes “breaking up” easier to do when you can show them the performance gap).

 #How does it help Fleetio?:

-I’m assuming a large portion of Fleetio's client base are small fleets (10 - 30 units).
+- I’m assuming a large portion of Fleetio's client base are small fleets (10 - 30 units).
 Generally, smaller outfits tend to outsource their maintenance and repair work to local shops and chains.
 That makes this feature attractive to the majority of existing Fleetio customers.

-Furthermore, a feature like this would be very attractive to potential customers, making it a strong selling point to add to the already wide array of features that make Fleetio such an incredible piece of software.
+- A feature like this would be very attractive to potential customers, making it a strong selling point to add to the already wide array of features that make Fleetio such an incredible piece of software.

 #KPIs:
 I've identified some KPIs for *vendor service shops*.
 This type of vendor (in Fleetio) performs work on site (as opposed to fueling only/parts only).
 These are your Tire shops, Transmission shops, general mechanic shops, etc.